Join us as we journey to a side of Mongolia that few visitors (or even locals) get to see.

 Besides stunning, untouched natural wonders, West Mongolia is also home to the majestic Eagle Hunters.
 This centuries-old practice is dying out throughout the world, and West Mongolia is one of the few places where they continue to practise this way-of-life.

-We’ve partnered with Beyond Expeditions for access to authentic local experiences, including nomadic home-stays with the Eagle Hunters, and getting to watch their skills at work.
+We’ve partnered with a local travel agency for access to authentic local experiences, including nomadic home-stays with the Eagle Hunters, and getting to watch their skills at work.
 We’ll also explore untouched landscapes and try to spot snow leopards, Siberian ibex, and Argali sheep as we travel through the region.

 The Travel Intern Content Experts will also act as your personal photographers — giving advice on framing your shots and producing edited photos and a special trip video to remember every breathtaking moment.
 We’ll also hold an optional photography and editing workshop exclusively for participants so you have the basics down before the trip.